Soviet cruiser Murmansk (1955): Construction and career

 She was laid down in Severodvinsk in 1953 and commissioned on 22 September 1955.
 Murmansk joined the 2nd Cruiser Division on the division's formation in 1956.

+Scrapping, sinking and demolition

 In 1994 Murmansk was sold to India for scrapping but ran aground off the Norwegian village of Sørvær during the transfer.
 During that time, a photo was taken by a native Norwegian that had shown the ship in almost perfect condition with a massive list.
 It was first estimated that the winter storms would destroy parts of Murmansk above the water, but the ship remained in one piece and in 2009 funding was allocated to pay for the dismantling of the vessel.